-It’s crucial that you add exercise to your life after you have gastric banding surgery.
-While the band itself will help restrict how much food you can eat, adding exercise will help you lose more weight and improve your overall health.
-Regular exercise can also help you prevent serious and potentially fatal health problems, including diabetes, heart attack, and stroke.
+It’s crucial that you add exercise to your life after you have bariatric surgery.
+While the gastric sleeve will help restrict how much food you can eat, increasing activity after bariatric surgery will help you lose more weight and improve your overall health.

-How much should you exercise?
+How much should you Increase Activity After Bariatric Surgery?

 It’s recommended that you get 200 minutes of exercise per week.
 This can be accomplished by exercising for 30 minutes every day, or working out for an hour at a time every other day.